 Allowed & Prohibited Methods

 Shotguns, 10 gauge or smaller.
-A shotgun must be plugged if it holds more than 3 shells.
+Must not hold more than 3 shells in the magazine and chamber combined.
 Use nontoxic shot only.

-Sink boxes or anything else that conceals you below the surface of the water.
+Sink boxes or any other type of low-floating device that conceals the hunter beneath the surface of the water